TJSomething/cs773c-connect4-minimax/README.md

 ### Strengths and weaknesses

 I cannot actually beat this static evaluator with these coefficients.
-It frequently leads me into unwinnable situations.
-However, I will admit that I am terrible at Connect Four, as can be seen in
+However, I will admit that I am terrible at Connect Four, as can be seen in [this video](http://youtu.be/0JSBRwHBv6Q).

-[this video](http://youtu.be/0JSBRwHBv6Q).
+After further testing, an interesting preference was found.
+It will frequently ignore immediate wins in favor of setting up no win situations.
+This is not surprising given that setting up threats is a higher priority than winning.
+However, these setups do not always turn into wins.
+However, some method of supplying non-linear effects, as well as taking the depth of the evaluation into account to allow for uncertainty seems like a good idea.